MT Home

 10/29 I decided it would be best to pick the rest of the fruit, leaving just a few for the birds.
 To my surprise much of the fruit had continued to grow and there were a decent number of nice medium sized apples.
 I stored two dozen to see how they compare to the earlier harvested crop.
 Dumped a full 5 gal bucket in the woods for the deer and squirrels.
 Quite a harvest from this moderately sized tree, especially considering the challenges of the hot and dry spring/summer.

 Mid November I started making sauce from mix of Haralson and Black Oxford - so good!
 The combination of juicy Haralsons and dryer but sweeter (at this time) BlOx's make a great sauce.
-Haralsons are sweetening but not at their best really until into December and later when we really appreciate their fresh flavor.
+Haralsons are sweetening but not at their best really until into December and later when they come into their own and we really appreciate their delicious fresh flavor.

 2022 - Pruned off top tier, ~10", lowering tree to ladder height (~12 ft).
 Minor other pruning; looks good.
 Moderate bloom, in scattered zones - south high full, low none - other patches here and there.
 Had some blossom/tip blight (as many other trees did) - kept pulled off.
 Noticed a "rough" dark spot on bark.
 Don't know cause but kept sprayed with ferm. comfrey/spinach (as did all trees with any issues).
 Looks healthy otherwise.
 Did some thinning of fruit.